MelissaSmith12/data-science-practice/README.md

 8. Bay_Area_Bike_Share_Analysis-checkpoint.iypub - modification and exploration of existing code in Python for initial project
 9. FormatPushLists.vba - work project that cribbed code from vba macro to re-format set of spreadsheets for loading
 10. LoadPushLists.vba - work project that loads a folder of push lists into access
+11. ReleaseAtAGlance - provides basic summary statistics about different elements of a product release